Skip to main content

 "Despite all the love that I have for my work and our city, I won't be asking Montrealers for a third mandate," said Plante at a press conference on Wednesday morning.

-She explained that she recently realized that she could not commit herself to another four years as mayor.
+She explained that she recently came to the realization that she could not commit herself to another four years as mayor.

 "[I couldn't] guarantee to Montrealers the same level of energy I've always given," she said, emphasizing that she is well, healthwise.